jmzeng/jmzeng.github.io/content/authors/admin/_index.md

 She did her postdoc at IBM Research's Computational Health group, working on identifying and mitigating bias present in clinical data.
 Previously, she worked as an AI Resident at <a href="https://x.company">X, the Moonshot Factory</a> (formerly Google[x]) to increase sustainable fishing and protect the ocean.
 She was also an AI Research intern on the <a href="https://www.nvidia.com/en-us/">NVIDIA</a> AI Infrastructure team, working on practical ways to capture uncertainty in neural networks.

-Jiaming's research has been <a href="#featured">published</a> in channels such as Nature Communications, JCO Clinical Informatics, NeurIPS, etc. Her work has also been featured in various <a href="#news">news channels</a>.
+Jiaming's research has been <a href="#featured">published</a> in channels such as Nature Communications, JCO Clinical Informatics, NeurIPS, etc. Her work has also been featured in various <a href="#news">news</a> channels.
 In her freetime, she enjoys reading, writing, being out in nature, and learning about other cultures.

 {style="text-align: justify;"}